carpentries-incubator/docker-introduction/_episodes/01-introduction.md

 for that container.
 The container image has all the needed information to start up a running copy of the container.
 A running container tends to be transient and can be started and shut down.
 The image is more long-lived, as a source file for the container.
+You could think of the container image like a cookie cutter -- it can be used to create multiple copies of the same shape (or container) and is relatively unchanging, where cookies come and go.
+If you want a different type of container (cookie) you need a different image (cookie cutter).

 ### Putting the Pieces Together